BY APPOINTMENT ONLY

 By the age of 30, I was wearing a tens (transcutaneous electrical nerve stimulator) unit all day, everyday, to deal with severe low back pain.
 It was painful to sleep, to sit in a chair, to get up from a chair.
 Pretty much all of my everyday activities involved some level of pain.
 I remember being afraid to cross a street in case I had an unexpected spasm that froze me in my tracks.
 It was a gradual decline of 12 years that brought me to a low point, and daily life become very difficult to endure.

-Up until that point, modern medicine’s only solution for me was pain prescriptions, a one page exercise sheet, and physical therapy.
+Up until then, modern medicine’s only solution for me was pain prescriptions, a one page exercise sheet, and physical therapy.
 Unfortunately, none of these changed or fixed my pain.
 Being uneducated in any other form of medicine, I didn’t know what else to do.
 Prescriptions went unfilled, I limited my social activities more and more, and I relied heavily on that tens unit to get me through each day.
 More years went by as my pain became gradually worse.

 I am forever grateful to whomever it was who told me about acupuncture and said “try it”.
 All ll I knew at the time was that it was Chinese medicine.
 I was desperate and was willing to try anything.
 After religiously going to appointments for months, I remember having a “moment”.
 I was at home, going about my day, when it dawned on me that I didn’t hurt.
 At all.
 For me, being fully conscious of no pain in my body, at that moment in time, was mind blowing, life altering, metamorphic.
 Anyone experiencing chronic pain and those who have left that life behind can understand.